 "Games are basically the only verifiable domain for spatial-temporal reasoning," de Witte explained to reporters.
 "You can separate a good action from a bad action, which is why it's so valuable."
 While large language models learned to write by consuming internet text, world models need to learn physics by watching how objects move and interact in controlled 3D environments.

 Google DeepMind CEO Demis Hassabis has been the loudest advocate for world models as the path to artificial general intelligence.
 The company recently demonstrated Genie 3, which generates playable game environments in real-time as users navigate them.
-Meanwhile, AI legend Fei-Fei Li's World Labs this week showing interactive video generation.
+Meanwhile, AI legend Fei-Fei Li's World Labs released its own demo this week showing interactive video generation.